kanidm/kanidm/kanidm_book/src/oauth2.md

 Install the module [from the nextcloud market place](https://apps.nextcloud.com/apps/user_oidc) - it can also be found in the Apps section of your deployment as "OpenID Connect user backend".

-In nextcloud's config.php you need to allow connection to remote servers:
+In Nextcloud's config.php you need to allow connection to remote servers:

     'allow_local_remote_servers' => true,